AdiAddons/AdiBags/README.md

 ## Roadmap and Future Thoughts
 ---
 ### Guild Bank
-AdiBags is an abstraction on top of Blizzard bags, and as such, does not work to make Blizzard bags consistent or sorted.
-As such, two users of AdiBags accessing the same underlying store, such as a guild bank, may see two different views.
+AdiBags is an abstraction on top of Blizzard bags, and does not work to make Blizzard bags consistent or sorted.
+Due to this abstraction, two users of AdiBags accessing the same underlying store, such as a guild bank, may see two different views.
 For this reason, we've shied away from implementing a Guild Bank for now.
 However, there is renewed interest in solving this problem overall, so stay tuned for changes in this space.

 ### Alt Bags and Bank
 For the moment, alt bags and banks are not supported.
 Once we invest a bit more time into our abstraction engine, we may revisit this as an added feature.